binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter8.md

 G> So here we go:
 G>
 G> {linenos=off, lang=bash}
-G>     # Taking the output from CUPP from above, which created a 31546 word ordlist.
+G>     # Taking the output from CUPP from above, which created a 31546 word wordlist.
 G>     # This is a small snippet of our word list for our initial test.
 G>     cat /opt/cupp/bob.txt
 G>     y35w3c4n!$%